gbernal/paperdreams_min/README.md

 conda create --name paperdreams --file requirements.txt
 ```
 ### Install 'en' from Spacy
-Before continuing we need to install manually 'en' from the spacy package by running this command in the terminal
+Before continuing, we need to install manually 'en' from the spacy package by running this command in the terminal
 ``python -m spacy download en``

 On Windows, we encountered an issue creating the 'en' link for spacy.
 To fix, replace the line ```nlp = spacy.load('en', disable=['tagger', 'ner', 'textcat'])``` in ```text2relations.py``` with ```nlp = spacy.load('en_core_web_sm', disable=['tagger', 'ner', 'textcat'])```

-## There are a couple of files that you need to grab in order for this project to run smoothly.
+## There are a couple of files that you need to grab for this project to run smoothly.

 ### Warning: Large downloads!